Chippewas of Nawash Unceded First Nation: Reserves

 Chippewas of Nawash have three reserves in perpetuity, amassing to 71.83 km2.
 Of these three, the 63.81 km2 Neyaashiinigmiing 27 is considered the main reserve, and Saugeen & Cape Croker Fishing Island 1 is shared with Saugeen First Nation.

 Neyaashiinigmiing 27

 Formerly known as Cape Croker 27, this reserve is located within Bruce County, Ontario.
 It is 63.81 km2 big.
 It is the largest reserve of the three.

 Cape Croker Hunting Ground 60B

 The reserve is surrounded by Bruce Peninsula National Park and Saugeen Hunting Grounds 60A.

 Saugeen and Cape Croker Fishing Islands

 The reserve consist of 89 island shared with Saugeen First Nation.

 Government

 Leaders of the Chippewas of Nawash Unceded First Nation are elected every two years by the population registered on the band list.
-The next election date has not yet been set however it will be held around the same time in 2025.

 The current Chief and Council are: